chmartinez/pes-xagon-learnings/README.md

 - [x] Start thinking in JS (functions, constants, ways of setting points, calculating vertex positions, etc.)
 - [x] See how to use `animate` and `from-to` attributes from JS. (checking https://developer.mozilla.org/en-US/docs/Web/API/SVGAnimationElement and https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial)
 - [x] Find & apply an alternative to SMIL `animate` element
-- [O] Set initial values for 3rd attempt vertices (right now, it's not setting the `points` in the polygon without a click :/)
 - [x] See why the svg at the 3rd (and the 5th) attempt is upside down (in terms of the vertex orders, I mean...)
-- [ ] Try https://animejs.com/ to see if we have the same glitches or not
+- [x] Try https://animejs.com/ to see if we have the same glitches or not
+- [ ] Read "how to create a JS Module" blogs and shit ("Module Intro" and "Create & Publish a JS Module")
+- [ ] Reactify it

 ### Optionals
+- [O] Set initial values for 3rd attempt vertices (right now, it's not setting the `points` in the polygon without a click :/)
-- [ ] Add some love to the structure (CSS for section, article, divs?)
+- [x] Add some love to the structure (CSS for section, article, divs?)
 - [ ] Put min-max values to the form inputs (between 0 and 100) for the 3rd attempt form
 - [ ] Check what's the difference (and pros/cons) between `polygon` and `path`